aclaf/flagrant/docs/explanation/architecture.md

 ### Immutable specifications

 Specifications are constructed once and never modified.
-This immutability enables multiple important optimizations and guarantees:
+This immutability enables several important optimizations and guarantees:

 **Thread safety**: A single `CommandSpecification` can be shared across multiple threads parsing different inputs simultaneously.
 No locks or synchronization are required because the specification cannot change.